Axin2015/swirly-cpp/doc/Swirlyd.md

 ### log-file ###

 Log file name.
 Relative paths are relative to the working directory.
-The argument is optional and defaults to "swirlyd.log".
-The syslog facility is used by default unless the `log-file` or `no-daemon` options are specified.
+The argument is optional and defaults to "/var/log/swirlyd/swirlyd.log".
+The log file's parent directory will be created if it does not exist.

+The syslog facility is used by default unless either the `log-file` or `no-daemon` option are specified.

 ### no-daemon ###